Growing the wealth

 This program is not eligible for international students at this time.
 Our international students are encouraged to explore our Full-Time MBA, Graduate Diploma in Business Administration or Master of Science in Finance programs.

-As a business school, SFU Beedie School of Business is committed to supporting student learning to be in right relationship with Indigenous peoples.
-Part of the core curriculum is learning about the history and aspirations of Indigenous communities to gain a better understanding of how to build respectful partnerships with community and Nations in alignment with their economic development goals and enact economic reconciliation.
+As a business school, SFU Beedie School of Business is committed to supporting student learning to have the right relationship with Indigenous peoples.
+Part of the core curriculum is learning about the history and aspirations of Indigenous communities to better understand how to build respectful partnerships with communities and Nations in alignment with their economic development goals and enact economic reconciliation.

 The IBL EMBA program themes are:

-Your IBL EMBA experience begins in July with an online welcome and orientation to the online platforms and support services available to you.
-Additionally, you will be required to complete a pre-accounting, Excel, and business communications course prior to your first day of classes.
-In the beginning of August, we will gather for a four-day compulsory in-person intensive orientation.
-This team-building opportunity introduces faculty, staff, and students, and provides you with a foundation for cohort- and community-based learning.
+Your IBL EMBA experience begins in July with an online welcome and orientation to the online platforms and support services.
+Additionally, you will be required to complete a pre-accounting, Excel, and business communications course before your first day of classes.
+At the beginning of August, we will gather for a four-day compulsory in-person intensive orientation.
+This team-building opportunity introduces faculty, staff, and students and provides a foundation for cohort—and community-based learning.

 Year 1